 Load your dashboard.

 To view your saved searches, open the main menu, and then click Stack Management > Search Sessions.
-You can also open this view from the search sessions popup for a saved or completed session.
+For a saved or completed session, you can also open this view from the search sessions popup.

 Use the edit menu in Search Sessions to: